wdi-sg/gitbook-2019/05-express/express-auth/password.md

 ### Register and Login

 ### Logged In Cookies
-We will ask the user to verufy their identity once, at the begining of their session, and after that we can give them a cookie that will tell us they logged in at the beggining of their session.
+We will ask the user to verify their identity once, at the begining of their session, and after that we can give them a cookie that will tell us they logged in at the beggining of their session.

 There are 2 situations that we will have verified the user- when they register and when the log in.